fregante/intrinsic-scale/readme.md

 * `dist/intrinsic-scale.js`: browser-ready file with AMD or a global variable called `getIntrinsicScale`
 * `dist/intrinsic-scale.min.js`: same as above, minified
 * `dist/intrinsic-scale.node.js`: used by node/browserify with `require('intrinsic-scale')`
+* `dist/intrinsic-scale.node.min.js`: same as above, but minified, for byte counting only

 ## Dependencies